 Sites with a Measured Infiltration Rate of 1.5 inches per hour or less are exempt from Retention requirements.
+However, retention may be used on sites with a measured infiltration less than 1.5 inches per hour if the proposed facility is designed to meet the design standards in Chapter 4.
 Infiltration measurement shall follow the protocol outlined in Appendix A, or a protocol recommended by an Oregon registered PE or CEG.